 (a) provision to the contrary (express or implied) is contained in the company's articles or in any contract made by the company, or

 (b) the company has, by passing a resolution to that effect or by some other act, manifested its intention that the debentures shall be cancelled,

 the company may re-issue the debentures, either by re-issuing the same debentures or by issuing new debentures in their place.

 This subsection is deemed always to have had effect.

-(2) On a re-issue of redeemed debentures the person entitled to the debentures
+(2) On a re-issue of redeemed debentures the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.